|

 Fiscal Tax and other Revenue issues

-Puerto Rico has issued dozens of fiscal tax, distilled spirits, cigarette tax and other revenue issues.
+Puerto Rico has issued dozens of fiscal tax, excise tax, distilled spirits, cigarette tax and other revenue issues.
 Many were printed by the Bureau of Engraving and Printing.
 Please report any plate number examples.

 Rectified Spirits issues Scott RE18 (1¢), RE20 (3¢), RE30 (72¢) and RE31 (80¢) are overprints of U.S. Wine stamps.
 No plate numbers are known.